Dave-team/Knowledge-base/Business-Intelligence/BI development.md

 ## Requirements gathering

 ### Introductions (optional)
-- Informal intro: how long at company?
-What they did previosuly?
+- Informal intro: What they did previosuly?
+Journey so far at Tessian?
+Experience with data / BI tools at prior companies?
 - Clarify goal of project and set high level expectations.
 BI has some capacity to work with teams – this team might have a strong need for analytics support

 ### Get context around business area